alexlop29/flask/README.md

 - The `url_for()` function is very useful for dynamically building a URL for a specific function.
 - Flask configures the Jinja2 template engine for you automatically.

+### Definitions
+- A Blueprint is a way to organize a group of related views and other code.
+Rather than registering views and other code directly with an application, they are registered with a blueprint.
+Then the blueprint is registered with the application when it is available in the factory function.
+- Templates are files that contain static data as well as placeholders for dynamic data.
+A template is rendered with specific data to produce a final document.
+Flask uses the Jinja template library to render templates.

 ### Security
 - HTML is the default flask response type.
 Leverage HTML escaping for any user-provided values to prevent injection attacks.